Complaint Handling Code 2024 FAQs

 -

-If a resident contacts about service provision, can a landlord deal with it quickly and informally, or does it have to move to stage 1?
+If a resident is unhappy with a service provided by the landlord, can a landlord deal with it quickly and informally, or does it have to move to stage 1?

 Informal complaint stages are not permitted in landlord complaints policies.